daveschudel/Fedora-KDE/README.md

 There is a file that adds other OSs, like Windows.
 That's in <code>30_os-prober</code>.
 Open it and find the <code>menuentry</code> immediately after searching for 'Windows' and change the first part to <code>menuentry '$(echo "Windows")'</code>Make sure you get that last single quote.
 This way it just says 'Windows' and not all the stuff about what partition it's on.

 Or, you could change it to read 'Windoze, 'Help me God' or whatever you'd like :)

-This is what it looks like with the above options without the theme.

 ![title](Images/grub-options.jpg)
 <br>